Welcome to the World’s First Online ‘Cutural Café‘!

-If you like, as every traditional “Caffé dell’Arte”, you can also buy good quality coffee from an Italian roasting company ‘La Tazza d’Oro’ or coffee roasted in Sweden for a quality traditional filter coffee.
+If you like, as every traditional Café, you can also order good quality coffee from Italian roasting company ‘La Tazza d’Oro’ or coffee roasted in Sweden for a quality traditional filter coffee.
 To order you will need to head to the counter!

 The Origin of The Name:

 The name Lost in a Cup originates from the Italian saying ‘perdersi in un bicchiere d’acqua’, which means literally ‘to get lost in a cup of water’.
-People in Italy use this expression to describe when a person finds a situation more complicated than one normally would or should and whilst this can be seen as a negative thing, however asking questions and doubting can also be very positive and this sort of analysis is what will characterise the articles you read on this website.
+People in Italy use this expression to describe when a person finds a situation more complicated than one normally would, or should.
+Many see this as a negative thing, however asking questions and doubting can also be very positive and this sort of analysis is what will characterise the articles you read on this website.